folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "God, bless these words.
 Dear God, bless how I think" > Bless

-* After wondering what the "lame niggas" were thinking about him, Kendrick goes back to praying to God.
-He now asks for God to "bless" the words that he is rapping and the words that he is thinking.
+* After wondering what the "lame niggas" are** thinking about him, Kendrick goes back to praying to God.
+He now asks God to "bless" the words that he is rapping and the words that he is thinking.

-* In biblical terminology a "blessing" refers to God giving preferential favor to a people, places, objects or things so that they may bring about more life and goodness on the earth.
+* In biblical terminology, a "blessing" refers to God giving preferential favor to people, places, objects, or things so that they may bring about more life and goodness on the earth.

-* In the very first narrative of the Bible, God gave a blessing to animals and then humans so that they would reproduce new life that fill the earth.
+* In the very first narrative of the Bible, God gave a blessing to animals and then humans so that they would reproduce new life to fill the earth.

   * ***God created** the great sea creatures and **every living creature** that moves, with which the waters swarmed, according to their kind, and every winged bird according to its kind; and God saw that it was good. **God blessed them**, saying, “**Be fruitful and multiply**, and fill the waters in the seas, and let birds multiply on the earth.”

   **God created humanity** in His own image, in the image of God He created him; male and female He created them. **God blessed them**; and God said to them, “**Be fruitful and multiply, and fill the earth**, and subdue it; and **rule over the fish of the sea and over the birds of the sky and over every living thing that moves on the earth**.”*
   -Genesis 1:21-23,27-28

-* However, when humans are tempted by a devil in the form of a snake and disobey God's commandment by trying to define good and evil for themselves, their actions result in curse which leads to death and evil on the earth.
+* However, when humans are tempted by the devil in the form of a snake and disobey God's commandment by trying to define good and evil for themselves, their actions result in *a curse that leads to death and evil on the earth.

   * *Then the LORD **God said to the snake**,